 ignored during master election; the default value is

 Nodes can be excluded from becoming a master by setting

-number of master eligible nodes that need to join a newly elected master in order for an election to
+eligible nodes that need to join a newly elected master in order for an election

-active master node will step down and a new master election will be begin.
+node will step down and a new master election will begin.